starichkov/kafka-python-demo/README.md

 ## 🧾 About TemplateTasks

-TemplateTasks is a developer-focused initiative by Vadim Starichkov, currently operated as sole proprietorship in Finland.
+TemplateTasks is a personal software development initiative by Vadim Starichkov, focused on sharing open-source libraries, services, and technical demos.

+It operates independently and outside the scope of any employment.

-All code is released under open-source licenses.
-Ownership may be transferred to a registered business entity in the future.
+All code is released under permissive open-source licenses.
+The legal structure may evolve as the project grows.

 ## 📜 License & Attribution